2 Business Practices

 8. Should I plan for both Brexit under the draft Withdrawal Agreement, and for a no-deal scenario?

 While a draft Withdrawal Agreement has been published, it remains to be seen if this can be finally agreed by both parties.
-The deal may be altered further before it is ratified, it may be replaced by an alternative deal, or agreement may fall down completely and the UK may leave the EU with no deal in place in March 2019.
+The deal may be altered further before it is ratified, it may be replaced by an alternative deal, or agreement may fall down completely and the UK may leave the EU with no deal.

 This presents a range of different scenarios to plan for.